 It may come as a surprise to some that the foods and nutrients we consume can increase or decrease our risk of developing certain types of cancer.
 And with the rising incidence of this disease, alternative treatment and prevention options are becoming increasingly of interest.

-Although research is somewhat limited and results are conflicting, the primary ingredients of turmeric milk have all shown some promise in the area of cancer prevention.
+Although research is somewhat limited and results are conflicting, the primary ingredients of turmeric milk have shown some promise in cancer prevention.

 [6]-gingerol, the active ingredient in ginger, has been described as having anti-cancer properties.
 Cinnamon has demonstrated further anti-cancer effects.
-Lab and animal studies have shown the potential of cinnamon to inhibit the growth of cancerous cells.
-Curcumin has also been reported as being effective against several different types of cancer by interfering with cellular signaling and growth.
+Lab and animal studies have shown cinnamon’s potential to inhibit the growth of cancerous cells.
+Curcumin has also been reported to be effective against several types of cancer by interfering with cellular signaling and growth.

 Enhances immune function

 Golden milk has been used historically as a holistic treatment for a variety of ailments and conditions.
 And, as it turns out, this is for good reason.
-This golden beverage contains immune-boosting properties, which help protect against and fight different types of bacteria and viruses.
+This golden beverage has immune-boosting properties that help protect against and fight various bacteria and viruses.

-Studies have implied that curcumin has antibacterial, antiviral, and antifungal properties, thus helping to prevent and treat infections.
+Studies suggest that curcumin has antibacterial, antiviral, and antifungal properties, helping to prevent and treat infections.
 Ginger and cinnamon have also been touted for their immune-boosting properties.
 For this reason, they are commonly used as holistic treatments for colds and the flu.

 Further purported benefits of turmeric milk